BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 # Open questions:
 Do I want to return Optional with save, update, or delete?
 Do I want to return anything from those?
+Should I create classes for all of my other methods?
+No, but what about nested classes?
+Is that something I should be doing?

 # TODO:
 The edits I made to GasStationDao need to also be implemented into my other daos.